lorenzobigs/cap-utils/Readme.md

   - **ui5**        --> add a basic UI5 freestyle application in your project
   - **mta**        --> add sample files for mta based deployment on Cloud Foundry runtime
   - **profiling**  --> add a section in your package.json with cds profiles
+  - **ext**        --> add a section in your package.json external odata source and sample files to implement it.

 ### Suggested Extension in your IDE